angulardart/angular/angular_router/g3doc/migration_guide.md

 ## FAQ

-### Why RouteLibrary in another file?
+### Why RoutePath in another file?

 This deals with circular dependencies.
-Other files can use these RouteLibrary objects to know the URL of certain paths.
+Other files can use these RoutePath objects to know the URL of certain paths.
 This allows any component to access navigate to any URL.

 For example: `overviewRoute.toUrl() == '/overview'`.
 We can do things like: